Z2PackDev/Z2Pack/doc/source/tutorial/installation.rst

 Setting up first-principles codes
 ---------------------------------

 Z2Pack uses the Wannier90 software to compute overlap matrices from first-principles.
 This means that Z2Pack can be used with any first - principles code that interfaces to Wannier90.
-If you are using Wannier90 **version 2.0.2** or higher (which, at the time of writing this, is yet to be released), it is compatible with Z2Pack if ``skip_B1_tests = .TRUE.`` is set.
+If you are using Wannier90 **version 2.1.0** or higher (which, at the time of writing this, is yet to be released), it is compatible with Z2Pack.

-For first-principles codes that are not yet compatible with Wannier90 2.0 (and until 2.0.2 is released), a modified version of Wannier90 1.2 is available here:
+For first-principles codes that are not yet compatible with Wannier90 2.1 (and until 2.1 is released), a modified version of Wannier90 1.2 and 2.0 is available here:

 :download:`Wannier90 1.2, modified for ABINIT<../downloads/wannier90-1.2.0.1.tar.gz>`
 :download:`Wannier90 1.2<../downloads/wannier90-1.2.tar.gz>`